 No aid can be used during the exam.

 - Marking scale

 Several internal examiners

 Same as ordinary exam, conditional on the approval of the project work.
-If the required project reports were not approved before the ordinary exam they must be resubmittet no later than two weeks before the beginning of the re-exam week (contact the teacher for further details).
+If the required project report was not approved before the ordinary exam it must be (re)submitted no later than three weeks before the beginning of the re-exam week (contact the teacher for further details).

 Criteria for exam assesment